 Payment will be made upon certification of registration for second semester in the same school.

-The Raymond 0.
-Storck Family Scholarship Fund, a permanent fund with the Whitewater Community Foundation, will award one or more scholarships each year to students who have a financial need and are attending a technical school or a college or university.
-This year one scholarship will be awarded.
+The Raymond O. Storck Family Scholarship Fund, a permanent fund with the Whitewater Community Foundation, will award one (1) scholarship each year to a student who has financial need and are attending a technical school, college, or university.
+The scholarship is a maximum of $750 per year (up to four years) and will be paid directly to the institution.
+Electronic applications must be in PDF format and must be submitted online to info@

 This $1,000 scholarship is made possible by the family, former players and friends of Coach Jim Crummey.
 Jim was head football coach at Whitewater High School for 29 years , from 1943-1973, He established a winning tradition at WHS with a career record of 183 wins, 62 losses, 9 ties, and 11 conference championships.
 Jim was a master coach, a mentor, an exemplar, abut most of all, a true friend to his students and players.